waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Global Flag:** "The TIN TOWER shook!"
 (Confirmed).
 - **Local State:**
     - Wise Trio Room (4_2): EMPTY.
 Sages Gaku, Masa, Koji are GONE.
-    - Tin Tower 1F: Previously Sages were present, generic dialogue.
+    - Tin Tower 1F: Sages present but give generic lore.
+Suicune missing from (9,9).
+- Warp Tile at (10,2): Previously inactive.
+Retesting now that "Tower Shook" flag is active.
 - **Hypothesis:** The disappearance of the Sages from 4_2 is the trigger.
 They have likely moved to Tin Tower or the path is now open.

 # Current Mission